alrokayan/kubecsv/README.md

 # kubecsv

-The `kubecsv` script is a utility script runs on MacOS and Linux designed for easy installation of Kubernetes cluster and deploying apps from a simple csv file, deploy.csv (check examples) on set of Ubuntu 22.04 host(s).
-It has beeen tested on xcp-ng VMs and bare-metal.
+The `kubecsv` script is a utility script runs on MacOS and Linux designed for easy installation of Kubernetes cluster and deploying apps from a single comma-separated values (csv) file, deploy.csv, (check the `examples` folder) on set of Ubuntu 22.04 host(s).
+It has beeen tested 7-node xcp-ng VMs with multiple VLAN-based network interces and a single bare-metal with two network interfaces (one goes direct p2p to a nas)

 ## ABSTRACT
 ### INPUT1: `kubecsv`